STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 The algorithm may terminate with the ``std::bad_alloc`` exception even if one or more user-provided function objects have terminated with an exception.
-For example, this can happen when an algorithm fails to allocate memory while creating or adding elements to the |exception_list| object.
+For example, this can happen when an algorithm fails to allocate memory while creating or adding elements to the :cpp:class:`hpx::exception_list` object.

 Parallel algorithms
 -------------------